rgriebl/brickstore/README.md

 ## 3rd-Party Components

-This projects contains 3rd-party components under different licenses:
+This projects contains other open-source 3rd-party components under different licenses:
-* src/minizip: see LICENSE.ZLIB
+* 3rdparty/minizip: see LICENSE.ZLIB
-* src/lzma: see LICENSE.LGPLv21
+* 3rdparty/lzma: see LICENSE.LGPLv21
 * assets/icons: see COPYING-ICONS and COPYING-FLAGS